What Is PKI? The Ultimate Guide to Public Key Infrastructure

 No, a digital certificate is not the same as a private or public PKI key.
 However, it does contain your public key.
 A digital certificate, which can also be referred to as a PKI certificate, should be thought of as a digital passport, or a driver’s license.
 A PKI certificate contains a customizable amount of information.
 Common attributes encoded in a PKI certificate are email addresses, first and last names, the groups a user is associated with in the Identity Provider, the serial number of the device, an Azure Device ID, and other bits of identifiable information.

-PKI relies on a clever combination of asymmetric (public-key) algorithms for secure key exchange, digital signatures, and certificate signing, plus symmetric algorithms for fast, efficient encryption after establishing trust.
+PKI relies on a combination of asymmetric (public-key) algorithms for secure key exchange, digital signatures, and certificate signing, plus symmetric algorithms for fast, efficient encryption after establishing trust.

 Here are some key cryptographic algorithms you’ll encounter in PKI systems today:

-What Is a Microsoft PKI?
+What is Microsoft PKI?

 Microsoft offers a commonly used PKI called Active Directory Certificate Services (AD CS).
 It was designed to work with Microsoft environments like Active Directory (AD), Network Policy Server (NPS), and Group Policy Objects (GPO) that historically dominated IT infrastructures.